EricRobertCampbell/alberta-paleontological-society-website/src/content/events/2024-03-17-paleoSymposium2.md

 identification booth where APS members will do their best to provide you with information.

+This second day will feature workshops on topics related to palaeontology in Alberta.
+Stay tuned for more information!

 See the [symposium page](/events/symposium) for additional details.

 View a <a href="https://youtu.be/neXG3Y0q-O8">brief video</a> of the 2018